SEND Information Report

 - A pupil will be assessed following permission from the child’s parent or carer, all findings and reports are shared, the thoughts and feelings of the pupil and parents form a very important part of identifying needs.
 Regular meetings are held in order to review the needs of the pupil.

-- Progress is measured three times a year through APP.
-Impact from individual intervention programmes will be measured regularly.
-In addition, children with SEND will be discussed within school pupil progress meetings which are held three times a year.
+- Progress is measured throughout the year through Pupil Progress Meetings.
 Arising from this, interim review meetings for some children will also take place.

 - When a pupil is changing classes within the school they spend time with their new teacher in the term prior to transition.
 Class teachers will share information to ensure a smooth transition takes place, if necessary new equipment or adjustments to the classroom will be made.

-- The Inclusion Manager is free to visit families, where necessary
+- The SENCO is free to visit families, where necessary

 The school has policies on the Administration of Medicines and Medical Needs which can be accessed via Policies and Documents.